wp-plugins/twitter-slm/readme.txt

 == Description ==

-This plugin automatically creates tweets on your Twitter account for all posts and pages, that are published on your WordPress-based website.
+This plugin automatically creates tweets on your Twitter account for all posts and pages that are published on your website.

+This creates massive exposure to your Twitter audience, sends traffic to your site and helps to naturally improve your Google rankings.

 == Installation ==